Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 Where Homebrew already has a formula called `foo` we typically do not accept requests to replace that formula with something else also named `foo`.
 This is to avoid both confusing and surprising users’ expectation.

-When two formulae share an upstream name, e.g. [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt.rb) and [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt-packetizer.rb) the newer formula must typically adapt the name to avoid conflict with the current formula.
+When two formula share an upstream name, e.g. [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt.rb) and [`AESCrypt`](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/aescrypt-packetizer.rb) the newer formula must typically adapt the name to avoid conflict with the current formula.

 If you’re *still* not sure, just commit.
 We’ll apply some arbitrary rule and make a decision ;)